dnzc/theorem-guide/README.md

         - red     #ff0000 -> Svg-fill-highlight-1
         - pink    #ff00ff -> Svg-fill-highlight-2
         - yellow  #ffff00 -> Svg-fill-highlight-3
-- frontmatter for metadata
+- Frontmatter for metadata
-- mark a code block with ":::COPIABLE" on the previous line, to add a copy button to the block
+- Mark a code block with ":::COPIABLE" on the previous line, to add a copy button to the block

-### Naming
+### Content Naming

 - Any folders starting with `[COURSE]` are marked as a course